h-hedman/bayesian-product-metrics/README.md

 # Streamly: Product Metrics Decomposition and Bayesian Churn Modeling

-This project simulates a structured analytics workflow for **Streamly**, a fictional subscription-based streaming platform.
+This project simulates a structured analytics workflow for **Streamly** (a fictional subscription-based streaming platform).
 It demonstrates how product data scientists can combine behavioral metrics with causal inference methods to evaluate feature impact, optimize retention, and guide pricing strategy.

 ---